NoyaFangzhou/cs255-docker-llvm/cs255-llvm-pass/README.md

 - <b>STEP 0</b>

-  Correctly build your docker image.
-Run your docker and launch the docker image `cs255-llvm-image`
+  Correctly pull your docker image from the Docker Hub, or build it by dockerfile.

-  git clone this repository and put it on the root directory **(OTHERWISE you have to modify the CMakefile!!!)**
+(After run the docker container)
 - <b>STEP 1</b>

   Go to the cs255-llvm-pass directory